Kowalów, Lubusz Voivodeship

-The village has a population of 1,000.

 History

-The oldest surviving document from the village Kowalów 1405, but the village had already been founded in the thirteenth century, as evidenced by the historic church from the late Roman period 1250-1270.
-The village was the center of an estate owned until 1945 was the family of von Kaphengst-Kohlow.
+The oldest surviving document from the village Kohlow 1405, but the village had already been founded in the thirteenth century, as evidenced by the historic church from the late Roman period 1250–1270.
+The village was the centre of an estate owned until 1945 was the family of von Kaphengst-Kohlow.

 February 2, 1945 the village was occupied by Soviet troops, which in April submitted her Polish administration.
 Existing inhabitants were dispossessed and deported to Germany.